January 3

 Do you need interview coaching?

-I’ve helped hundreds of people with their interview technique, and offer coaching sessions to focus on topics including:
+I've helped thousands of people over 20+ years with their interview technique, from graduate to senior executive level.
+I offer coaching sessions to help you with interview preparation, including:

 Interview confidence | Interview preparation | Practice interviews